ClydeHoadley/Simple-samples-of-C-with-explanations/README.md

     onehundrednumbers.txt
     A datafile of 100 numbers 1-100 in random order left padded with leading zeros.

+    PaperDepthFirstMazeSolver.pdf
+    I decided to develop a program to solve a maze then use LaTex to write a paper about what I learned.
+I didn’t know at the time that this subject has been done to death on the Web and YouTube.
+This paper is not intended to be a real research paper but as a form of geeky play.
+I get to relearn some things I’ve forgotten, practice programming, and play with the LaTeX software.

     ptrAdd.c
     Use only pointers to do array stuff.
 Demonstrates allocating memory and pointers, reading string data into memory pointed to by pointer, pass pointer to a function,